 These days, a dining establishment is more about the drink and food listed on the menu.
 The service as well as the interior design and seating layout also enter the equation.
 As an owner, you may be doing several things that are detrimental to your business without realizing.
 More often than not, customers won’t give you their feedback.
 Instead, they may not do as much business with you – or even worse – won’t visit your venue again affecting your revenue for the worse.

-Restaurant Pet Peeves Guests Have That Can Be Avoided
+Restaurant Pet Peeves Guests Have That Can Be Avoided in 2021

 Lack of Hospitality